 Two invasive species, Japanese Knotweed and Giant rhubarb, were recorded along the proposed works areas on the River Bride channel.
 All told, Japanese Knotweed was recorded at 12 locations within these areas, whilst Giant rhubarb was present as a single plant in the amenity park adjacent to Blackpool Retail Park.
 No aquatic invasive species were recorded in the River Bride.
-It should be noted that approx. 1.5km of the channel is culverted underground from Blackpool, Cork City to its confluence with the River Lee at Popes Quay and thus it was not possible or pertinent to survey this section.
-The distribution of invasive species along the River Bride is shown in Fig 3.5.
+It should be noted that approx. 1.5km of the existing channel is culverted underground from Blackpool, Cork City to its confluence with the River Lee at Popes Quay and thus it was not possible or pertinent to survey this section.
+The distribution of invasive species along the River Bride is shown in Fig 3.4.
+Japanese Knotweed was the only invasive species recorded along Glenamought River channel.
+It was recorded at four locations.
+The distribution of invasive species along the

-Fig 3.4:- Japanese Knotweed on the River Bride at Orchard Court, Blackpool, Cork City
+Orchard Court, Blackpool, Cork City